-Goshen College offers a Post-MSN Family Nurse Practitioner Certificate program for individuals who have earned a master’s degree in nursing and seek further preparation to become a Family Nurse Practitioner (FNP).
+Goshen College offers a Post-MSN Family Nurse Practitioner Certificate program for individuals who have earned a master’s degree in nursing as an Advanced Practice Registered Nurse in a specialty other than Family Nurse Practitioner (FNP).
 The program is built on a tradition of excellence in nursing education at the undergraduate and graduate program levels versed in the core values of the college.
 The program is conveniently designed with courses meeting once per week during late afternoon and evening hours.

 Why choose Goshen College?

 - Small class sizes with one-on-one relationships with professors and peers

 - Classes meet Tuesdays from 3:30 – 7:30 p.m.